BilldarBagdar/C4Device_32StepSequencer/README.md

 </p>
 <h5> Function group Buttons</h5>
 <p>
-Change the current "encoder display page" using the C4's "Split" button ("Select" above).
+Change the current "encoder display page" using the C4's SPLIT button ("Select" above).
 Page 0 is the "main page" whose display alternates with display of the other three pages in the biased cycle 0, 1, 0, 2, 0, 3.
 The Split button LEDs are associated with the 3 "other pages" 1/3, 2/3, 3/3.
 The main page displays when all Split LEDs are OFF.
 </p>